Kerles/OCR-Lista-Escolar/README.md

 ## Resultado da Extração

 Após a execução do AWS Textract, o texto extraído da imagem foi salvo no arquivo `terminal.md`.
-O conteúdo do arquivo é o seguinte:

 Resultado no Terminal
 Após a execução do código, o resultado no terminal foi: